khawkins98/PDF-A-go-go/README.md

 To set up a local development environment:

-## How to Contribute

-We welcome contributions!
-To get started:

 - Fork the repository and create your branch from `main`.
 - Run `yarn install` and `yarn dev` to set up your environment.
 - Please follow the code style and add comments where helpful.
 - Open a pull request with a clear description of your changes.

-## Page spread (Two-page/single-spread) support

-PDF-A-go-go supports both traditional single-page and two-page spread ("spread mode") PDFs, including those where each PDF page is already a two-page spread image.

-### Features
-- **Autodetection:**
-  - The viewer will automatically detect if a PDF is in spread mode by checking the aspect ratio of the first (or second) page.
-If the page is much wider than it is tall, spread mode is enabled.
-- **Manual Override:**
-  - You can force spread mode on or off by passing the `spreadMode` option:
-    ```js
-    PDFaGoGoOptions = { spreadMode: true };
-    ```
-- **UI Toggle:**
-  - A "Spread Mode" checkbox is available in the viewer controls, allowing users to switch between normal and spread mode at any time.
-The viewer will attempt to keep you on the same logical page when toggling.
-- **First/Last Page Handling:**
-  - In spread mode, if the first or last page is a single (not double) spread, it will be centered and shown at its natural aspect ratio, not stretched.

 ## License